Gus Bilirakis: Healthcare

 Bilirakis supports repealing the Affordable Care Act, also known as Obamacare.

 On February 11, 2017, Bilirakis hosted a townhall in Pasco County, Florida, where he was faced with several protesters angry over the potential repeal of the Affordable Care Act, when a member of the local party (an unauthorized speaker for the county REC), Bill Akins repeated the now debunked claim that the ACA contains "what is effectively known as death panels".
-Biliarkis nodded in agreement and later told CNN, "The board exists, OK?
+Bilirakis nodded in agreement and later told CNN, "The board exists, OK?
 And I've voted to repeal the board."
-Biliarkis seemed to equate the "death panel" with the Independent Advisory Board, a 15-member committee that issues recommendations for reducing healthcare costs, subject to congressional oversight and approval.
+Bilirakis seemed to equate the "death panel" with the Independent Advisory Board, a 15-member committee that issues recommendations for reducing healthcare costs, subject to congressional oversight and approval.

 In early October 2018, Bilirakis released a campaign advertisement touting his work fighting opioids in Pasco County, Florida.
 In the advertisement, he took credit for a law he did not have a hand in crafting.
 The 30-second ad flashed text about a "Bilirakis INTERDICT ACT" as Pasco County Sheriff Chris Nocco said Bilirakis is "giving us the tools to do our job and get traffickers off the street".
 The INTERDICT Act provides funding and equipment to U.S. Customs and Border Protection for detecting imported fentanyl.
 But Bilirakis was neither a sponsor nor one of 18 co-sponsors, making it unclear how it is the "Bilirakis INTERDICT Act".